Lindt8/PHITS-Tools/paper.md

 output files within a provided directory, very convenient for PHITS simulations employing multiple tallies, each with its own output file, whose output are to be further studied, e.g., compared to experimental data or other simulations.
-The `PHITS Tools` module can be used either by
+The `PHITS Tools` module can be used by
 (1) importing it as a Python module in a script and calling its functions, (2) running it in the command line via its CLI with a provided PHITS output file (or directory of files) and settings flags/options, or